 In addition, pendulums are a common system whose usage is seen in various instances.
 Some are used in clocks to keep track of the time, while some are just used for fun in case of a child’s swing.
 In some cases, it is used in an unconventional manner, such as a sinker on a fishing line.
 In any case, we will explore and learn more about the simple pendulum on this page.
 We will discover the conditions under which it performs simple harmonic motion as well as derive an interesting expression for its period.

-- The oscillatory motion of a simple pendulum: Oscillatory motion is defined as the to and fro motion of the pendulum in a periodic fashion and the centre point of oscillation known as equilibrium position.
+- The oscillatory motion of a simple pendulum: Oscillatory motion is defined as the to and fro motion of the pendulum in a periodic fashion, and the centre point of oscillation is known as the equilibrium position.